chainloaded/chainloaded/README.md

 I'm a graduate InfoSec student from Germany with a passion for systems programming, OS and firmware security architecture, reverse engineering, offensive security and malware research.

-If you'd like to reach out, feel free to add me on Discord (never_unsealed)!
+If you'd like to reach out, feel free to add me on Discord (chainloaded)!

 You might also take a look at my [blog](https://chainloaded.gitbook.io/blog), where I spontaneously discuss topics such as boot and platform security, and whatever else I find interesting enough!